OpenLiberty/space-rover-mission/documentation/cleanup.md

 ## Mini PC

+1. Stop the docker containers, using:
+    ```
+    docker-compose down
+    ```
+2. Return to the homepage of the game.
-1. Shut down the Mini PC.
+3. Shut down the Mini PC.

 ## Gesture Control